Sarrebourg: Kaufmannstadt Saarburg

-The Burgundian Wars
+Burgundian Wars

 In 1463, Ludwig von Lichtenberg and the authorities of Saarbrücken passed on military information to the magistrate of Strasbourg concerning war preparations made by the Duke of Burgundy and Ferry II, Lord of Blâmont and ally of the Burgundians.

 In 1475, Charles the Bold conquered Lorraine and forced Duke René II to flee in Champagne.
 Of all the nobility of the duchy, only the counts of Bitche and the city of Sarrebourg refused to pay tribute to the invader.
 The latter was defended by a garrison of Strasburgers who wanted to protect the access to the Saverne pass, the main road to Alsace and the Rhine from the Lorraine plateau.
 In addition, the free city of Strasbourg was itself part of a military alliance against the Duke of Burgundy - the Lower Union also called the Alemannic League - formed in the spring of 1474 by the free imperial cities of Strasbourg, Basel, Colmar and Selestat, joined by the Confederation of the VIII swiss cantons and the Archduke of Austria, Sigismund of Habsburg.

 At the same time, the Duke of Lorraine sought to join the forces of the Lower Union after his retreat at Joinville in Champagne.
 He asked King Louis XI of France for an escort to get to Switzerland through Lorraine in the absence of the Duke of Burgundy's troops.
 René II and the French hid their plan by pretending to take the duke back to Germany so that he could retire there after the loss of his duchy.

 Annexations, revolutions and wars

 The town suffered greatly from the Thirty Years' War, from 1618 to 1648, and its population declined considerably.

 In 1661 with the Treaty of Vincennes, Louis XIV linked the city to the Kingdom of France.

-Sarrebourg opened its trainstation on May 29, 1851, thanks to the creation of the rail line between Strasbourg and Paris.
+Sarrebourg opened its railway station on 29 May 1851, thanks to the construction of the line between Strasbourg and Paris.

 In accordance with the Treaty of Frankfurt of 1871, which ended the war against Prussia and its allies, the city of Sarrebourg was annexed, like the rest of Alsace-Lorraine, to the new German Empire.

+Between 18 August and 20 August 1914 thousands of soldiers died around the city during the Battle of Sarrebourg, one of the first major battles of World War I. The Battle of Lorraine ended 25 August 1914.